secretstartups/handbook/sites/handbook/source/handbook/marketing/strategy-performance/allocadia/index.html.md

 ## Integrations

-### GitLab issues
+### GitLab Procurement issues

-We are adding a button so that you can create a procurement issue directly from Allocadia for a given line item.
+You have the ability to create a GitLab procurement issue directly from Allocadia for a given line item.
 You will not be creating from category or subcategory lines as we need the expense to match the Vendor and the issue approvals.

+[Here is a video walk through](https://youtu.be/6yDttqjRWoM) on how to create a procurement issue for vendor contracts.

+You may also create a procurement issue for software & that video will be forthcoming.

 ### SFDC